We build our own spiritual and psychological house with each decision we make about what is real and how things work.

 I sensed his incredible patience and kindness, his amazing grace to allow me freedom to choose.
 Yeshua is the personification of grace in absolute truth = REALITY.

-My favorite theologian Robert Zimmerman AKA Bob Dylan sings prophetically (He speaks for God) on his album “Love and Theft” in the song “making my last go round”; “I will baptize you with fire so you can sin no more, I’ll establish my rule through civil war”.
-In the Hebrew scriptures fire denotes the spirit, the cival war is between our animal nature and our higher rational, cognitive nature.
+My favorite theologian Robert Zimmerman AKA Bob Dylan sings prophetically (He speaks for God) on his album “Love and Theft” in the song “making my last go round”; he sings, “I will baptize you with fire so you can sin no more, I’ll establish my rule through civil war”.
+In the Hebrew scriptures fire denotes the spirit, the civil war is between our animal nature and our higher rational, cognitive nature.
 Becoming truly human and not a sensual, appetite driven beast requires good choices and learning from failures.

 We all are building our own spiritual and psychological houses with each choice we make.
 Every decision about what is true and how things really work are bricks in the walls.